ebarros-sysdev/Kalipso/BTSocket/README.md

 ## ESP32 / Arduino

 My goal is not to explain how to use the ESP32/Arduino.
-Please reade this Tutorial:
+Please read this Tutorial:
 [ESP32 Bluetooth Classic with Arduino IDE – Getting Started](https://randomnerdtutorials.com/esp32-bluetooth-classic-arduino-ide/)

 ## Kalipso

-First select yout BT Device.
+First select your BT Device.
+You will need the Mac address to open Socket.
 Then you can start sending messages from your Kalipso app to Arduino Serial Monitor.
-And the other way arund.
+And the other way around.
+Don't forget to check the Local Action Set!